 To celebrate the launch of our new Southeast Asia brochure we thought we’d focus on the views of the people who matter most — you, the Audley traveler.
 Here, you share your highlights of Vietnam, while our specialists offer their own expert advice.

 Vietnam was Audley’s very first destination and over the years we’ve uncovered some really original ways to see the country — not least the tour that David and Vanessa took.

-Some travelers are initially unsure about touring Saigon at night on a scooter, but the feedback is invariably positive.
+Some travelers are initially unsure about touring Ho Chi Minh City at night on a scooter, but the feedback is invariably positive.
 The experience allows you to connect with the city and its incredibly welcoming inhabitants.
-For me, another real highlight of Saigon is a restaurant called Quan Ngon 138, which resembles a Hue ruong house, decorated with wood carvings and Bat Trang paintings.
+For me, another real highlight of Ho Chi Minh City is a restaurant called Quan Ngon 138, which resembles a Hue ruong house, decorated with wood carvings and Bat Trang paintings.
 Here, an array of traditional dishes from across the country are served in a village market style.
-I’m particularly fond of their bánh xèo (fried rice pancakes filled with shrimp, pork and spices) – absolutely delicious.
+I’m particularly fond of their bánh xèo (fried rice pancakes filled with shrimp, pork and spices) — absolutely delicious.

 On my next Vietnam visit I would love to take the tour to a small1 fishing community outside Hoi An and learn to fish in a traditional basket boat.
 My colleagues rave about this excursion; they say not only is it good fun but it gives a real insight into this way of life.